If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-Kristi Lynn Noem is an American politician who has served as the 33rd governor of South Dakota since January 5, 2019.
-She was a member of the Republican Party and served in the South Dakota House of Representatives for the 6th District from 2007 to 2011.
-She was the U.S. Representative for South Dakota's at-large congressional District from 2011 to 2019.
-Noem was elected governor of South Dakota in 2018, making her the state's first female governor.
+Kristi Lynn Noem is an American politician currently serving as the 33rd Governor of South Dakota, a role she assumed on January 5, 2019.
+A member of the Republican Party, she previously served in the South Dakota House of Representatives for the 6th District from 2007 to 2011.
+From 2011 to 2019, she was South Dakota’s sole representative in the U.S. House of Representatives.
+Elected in 2018, Noem became the first woman to hold the office of Governor in South Dakota history.

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc